edgedb/easy-edgedb/README.md

 abstract type Place extending HasCoffins {
   required property name -> str {
     constraint exclusive;
   };
   property modern_name -> str;
   property important_places -> array<str>;
 }
 ```

-And we had Dracula's coffins on the ship so we'll extend for `Ship` as well.
+Ships are also big enough to have coffins (the Demeter had 50 of them, after all) so we'll extend for `Ship` as well:

 ```
 type Ship extending HasCoffins {